thedub2001/tools/EnableADCReadOnCHIP/readme.md

 ```bash
 @reboot adcEnable
 ```
-### Create a script to automate readings and print a liveChart to the terminal
+### Create a script to automate readings and print them in a liveChart on the terminal
 Follow the steps at
 https://github.com/thedub2001/tools/tree/master/gnuplotTerminalLivechart